 X-MODE: Applying the X-factor

-Available only on Subaru vehicles, X-MODE complements Subaru symmetrical full-time AWD to allow drivers to take the road less travelled, get muddier and have more daring adventures.
+Available only on Subaru vehicles, X-MODE® complements Subaru symmetrical full-time AWD to allow drivers to take the road less travelled, get muddier and have more daring adventures.
 The system provides advanced, all-road capability and rugged performance — and elevates driving confidence, especially on uneven surfaces or challenging inclines.
-The X-MODE system, which is standard on all Ascent, Crosstrek, Forester and Outback models equipped with the Lineartronic®CVT, incorporates Hill Descent Control and goes above and beyond AWD to pull you through the stickiest of situations.
+The X-MODE® system, which is standard on all Ascent, Crosstrek, Forester and Outback models equipped with the Lineartronic® CVT, incorporates Hill Descent Control and goes above and beyond AWD to pull you through the stickiest of situations.
+A dual function X-MODE® is available on select Crosstrek, Forester and Outback models.
+This version allows the driver to select between two different settings tailored to specific driving conditions—namely, snow/dirt and deep snow/mud.

 X-MODE in Action